 How Tim Ferriss Built His Net Worth

-The amount of self made achievements Tim has listed to his belt is ridiculous.
+The amount of self-made achievements Tim has notched to his belt is ridiculous.
 People’s life work would be justified by just one of these notches.

 Just Another Notch On The Belt

-- Tim speaks multiple languages (all mastered as an adult), the most fluent of which is Japanese which he can apparently speak with fluency.
+- Tim speaks multiple languages (all mastered as an adult), the most fluent of which is Japanese.

 - He has one of the biggest email lists in the world.

-- He is a professional at so many oddities its a little weird… horseback archery, tango dancing and nutrition come to mind.
+- He is a professional at so many… little oddities.
+Just to name a few; horseback archery, tango dancing and nutrition come to mind.

 - He’s a big dick swinger in psychedelic research.